united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

   - /docs/developers/factorycube-edge/sensorconnect
 ---
 ## Sensorconnect overview
 Sensorconnect provides plug-and-play access to [IO-Link](https://io-link.com/en/) sensors connected to [ifm gateways](https://www.ifm.com/us/en/category/245_010_010).
-A typical setup has multiple sensors (connected via IO-Link) to ifm gateways on the production shopfloor.
+Digital input mode is also supported.
+A typical setup contains multiple sensors connected to ifm gateways on the production shopfloor.
 Those gateways are connected via LAN to your server infrastructure.
 The sensorconnect microservice constantly monitors a given IP range for gateways.
 Once a gateway is found, it automatically starts requesting, receiving and processing sensordata in short intervals.
 The received data is preprocessed based on a database including thousands of sensor definitions.
 And because we strongly believe in open industry standards, Sensorconnect brings the data via MQTT or Kafka to your preferred software solutions, for example, features of the United Manufacturing Hub or the cloud.

 ## Which problems is Sensorconnect solving
 Let's take a step back and think about, why we need a special microservice:
 1. The gateways are providing a rest api to request sensordata.
 Meaning as long as we dont have a process to request the data, nothing will happen.
 2. Constantly requesting and processing data with high robustness and reliability can get difficult in setups with a large number of sensors.
-3. Even if we use for example node-red flows ([flow from node-red](https://flows.nodered.org/node/sense-ifm-iolink), [flow from ifm](https://www.ifm.com/na/en/shared/technologies/io-link/system-integration/iiot-integration))to automatically request data from the rest api of the ifm gateways, the information is most of the times cryptic without proper interpretation.
+3. Even if we use for example node-red flows ([flow from node-red](https://flows.nodered.org/node/sense-ifm-iolink), [flow from ifm](https://www.ifm.com/na/en/shared/technologies/io-link/system-integration/iiot-integration)) to automatically request data from the rest api of the ifm gateways, the information is most of the times cryptic without proper interpretation.
 4. Device manufacturers will provide one IODD file (IO Device Description), for every sensor and actuator they produce.
 Those contain information to correctly interpret data from the devices.
 They are in XML-format and available at the [IODDfinder website](https://io-link.com/en/IODDfinder/IODDfinder.php).
 But automatic IODD interpretation is relatively complex and manually using IODD files is not economically feasible.

 ## Installation